Trump Advisor Stephen Miller Blocked G-7 Migration Proposal

 In the early preparations for the summit, the Italian host planned to launch a flagship initiative on food security to help meet that goal.
 But key members were not able to agree on specific financial commitments, and so they dropped the initiative.
 “We understand that other governments were not forthcoming with financial contributions,” Rumsby said.

-But Luca Da Fraia, who heads the Italian NGO, Interaid, said the biggest setback has been the U.S. effort to undercut Italy’s effort to make migration the centerpiece of the summit.
-Italy, which hosts one of Europe’s largest migrant communities, had proposed having G7 leaders endorse a standalone statement on migration that underscored the international communities obligations to resettle refugees.
+But Luca De Fraia, of the nongovernmental organization ActionAid Italia, said the biggest setback has been the U.S. effort to undercut Italy’s effort to make migration the centerpiece of the summit.
+Italy, which hosts one of Europe’s largest migrant communities, had proposed having G-7 leaders endorse a standalone statement on migration that underscored the international communities obligations to resettle refugees.
 But the United States objected, offering up their own version, which proved unacceptable to the Italians.
 Deadlocked, they decided to drop the idea of having a separate migration statement.
-Instead, the final G7 communique will include a couple of paragraphs on the issue that both sides can live with it.
-“We know the negotiations and discussions have been tough and we are not expecting much on that front, unfortunately,” said Da Fraia.
+Instead, the final G-7 communique will include a couple of paragraphs on the issue that both sides can live with it.
+“We know the negotiations and discussions have been tough and we are not expecting much on that front, unfortunately,” said De Fraia.

 Photo Credit: CHRIS McGRATH/Getty Images